-Develop your skills in major areas of applied bioscience, including molecular cell biology, biomedical genetics and specialised topics in medical diagnostics.
-You'll focus on rapidly-evolving research into the applications of bioscience in healthcare.
-You'll also develop a comprehensive understanding of advanced analytical techniques.
+Develop your skills in major areas of biomedical science, including molecular cell biology, biomedical genetics and specialised topics in medical diagnostics.
+You'll focus on rapidly-evolving research into the applications of bioscience in healthcare whilst working in our impressive Cambridge Science Centre laboratories.

 Develop your scientific skills and explore new specialisms.
 If you’re a working biomedical scientist take a step towards being a Chartered Scientist status by studying on our Institute of Biomedical Science (IBMS) accredited distance-learning course.